SyedArifulIslamEmon/ZestiOS/README.md

 2) run the command "pod install".

+3) Open the file .xcworkspace

-3) Build the project using XCode.
+3) Build the project using XCode(make sure your device is connected to your computer)